 - Keep deadheading late-season bloomers such as dahlia and salvia to keep them flowering to the first frosts.

-- Herbaceous perennials may be lifted and divided to propagate and rejuvinate them.
+- Herbaceous perennials may be lifted and divided to propagate and rejuvenate them.

 - Plant spring bulbs such as tulips into pots.
 Plat daffodil bulbs.